-General Cinema opened the Parkside 8 in 1987.
+General Cinema opened the Parkside 8 on May 20, 1988.
 As opposed to the 1970’s when they first came to Atlanta, GCC, by the 1980’s, had become very slow in opening a theatre in a new area.
 They either waited until the area was saturated with screens, as in the case of the Hairston 8, or waited until the growth in an area had peaked and they had a stagnant population to draw from.
 The Parkside 8 was a case of the latter.
 If you stand facing the boxoffice and look up to your left, you can see the health club building which was the home to the Cinema 285 / Hammond Square Cinema from 1971 until 1976.
 Parkside was an example of the very bland style of theatre design that went out with the arrival of the carnival or spaceship design that AMC and Rave started building in the 1990’s.
 As with the Merchants Walk 8 which had opened a year earlier GCC seemed determined to make the site as difficult as possible to find.
 The Parkside Shopping Center faced Roswell Road, one block north of the Roswell Road / Sandy Springs exit off of I-285.
 The theatre did not face this heavily traveled road, but instead was located in the rear of the center and faced Sandy Springs Circle, a residential street.
 Other than the small standard space in the shopping center sign there was nothing on Roswell Road to tell anyone that a movie theatre was present.
 A small marquee was added to the front wall at the south end of the center, but not only was it so small as to prevent more than one or two words per line, it was also well hidden behind a line of trees planted to provide a nice entrance view of the center.

 For its day, the Parkside 8 was very nicely equipped.
 The boxoffice faced west (to the everlasting misery of the afternoon cashier) and opened to the outside with entrance doors located on either side.
 The lobby was small and before long cluttered with video games.
 The theatre was, in effect, a pair of quads.
 As you walked in the door, the #1 house was to the left and seated 302.
 Past it was the entrance to a long hallway that led to #2 which seated 171.
 Just past that entrance was a door with a shorter hallway leading to #3 with 220 seats.
 Facing the lobby was the double sided entrance to #4 which seated 378.
 In the middle was the concession stand which faced the front doors.
 To the right of the stand, #’s 5, 6, 7, and 8 were lined up in a mirror image of 1-4.
 Restroom sets were located next to 1 and 8.
 As was the GCC style of the time, the walls were dark blue with dark gray and red trim.
 The carpet was dark blue with red trim.
 This resulted in the lobby requiring a lot of lighting which explains the 50 or so lighting fixtures in the ceiling.
 The upstairs held the theatre offices and as an added thrill for the theatre staff, a long hallway with 10 separate offices and a major phone and computer support setup.
 This suite held the southeast region division offices for GCC.